ManhTrinhNguyen/Kubernetes-Practice/Kubernetes-Nodejs-App-Practice/README.md

     - To check all : `kubectl get all`

     - To see pod logs if it is running okay : `kubectl logs <pod-name>`

+## Deploy my Nodejs App

+  - Step 1 : Create Docker Secret Component to pull Image from Private Repo

+    - First I login to Docker : `echo "Password" | docker login -u <username> --password-stdin`

+    - After login succeded .
+In the background it will create for me a credentials in : `.docker/config.json` .
+I can use this credentials for my K8 use to pull image

+    - I will encode it into 64base : `cat .dockcer/config.json | base64` .
+Then I use this encode and put it in the Secret

+    - To apply Secret : `kubectl apply -f <secet-file>`

+  - Step 2 : Create Deployment file for my Node

+    - Replicas : 2
+    - imagePullSecrets :  <Docker-Secret-Component>